MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-maintain.md

 ## Secrets rotation

-*These instructions only apply to Azure Stack Integrated Systems.*
+*These instructions only apply to Azure Stack Hub Integrated Systems.*

-When using the SQL and MySQL resource providers with Azure Stack integrated systems, the Azure Stack operator is responsible for rotating the following resource provider infrastructure secrets to ensure that they don't expire:
+When using the SQL and MySQL resource providers with Azure Stack Hub integrated systems, the Azure Stack Hub operator is responsible for rotating the following resource provider infrastructure secrets to ensure that they don't expire:

 - External SSL Certificate [provided during deployment](azure-stack-pki-certs.md).
 - The resource provider VM local administrator account password provided during deployment.